alledhathri/Python-Projects/Hospital patient queue/README.md

 # 🧰 Technologies / Concepts Used

-Python (Core) Queue Data Structure collections.deque used for efficient double-ended queue operations Priority-Based Insertion Logic
+Python (Core) Queue Data Structure collections.
+Deque used for efficient double-ended queue operation.
+Priority-Based Insertion Logic.

 # 🚀 How to Run